 - a) Major Site Plan Projects shall be subject to Complete Site Plan Review.
-Minor Site Plan Projects shall be subject to Limited Site Plan review. - b) The Inspector of Buildings shall not issue a building permit for any project subject to this Sub-Section unless an application for site plan approval has been prepared for the proposed development in accordance with the requirements of the Site Plan Rules and Regulations, and unless the Board has approved or conditionally approved and endorsed a site plan and provided such to the Inspector of Buildings, or has allowed ninety (90) calendar days (in the instance of a major site plan project) or sixty (60) calendar days (in the instance of a major site plan project) or sixty (60) calendar days (in the instance of a major site plan project) or sixty (61) calendar days (in the instance of a major site plan project) to elapse from the official site plan submission date unless the applicant has requested an extension in writing. - c) Site plan approval shall lapse after one (1) year of the grant thereof if substantial use has not commenced except for good cause.
+Minor Site Plan Projects shall be subject to Limited Site Plan review. - b) The Inspector of Buildings shall not issue a building permit for any project subject to this Sub-Section unless an application for site plan approval has been prepared for the proposed development in accordance with the requirements of the Site Plan Rules and Regulations, and unless the Board has approved or conditionally approved and endorsed a site plan and provided such to the Inspector of Buildings, or has allowed ninety (90) calendar days (in the instance of a major site plan project) or sixty (60) calendar days (in the instance of a minor site plan project) to elapse from the official site plan submission date unless the applicant has requested an extension in writing. - c) Site plan approval shall lapse after one (1) year of the grant thereof if substantial use has not commenced except for good cause.
 Approved site plans shall be completed by the applicant or its assignees within two (2) years of the date of plan endorsement.
-Upon receipt of a written request by the applicant filed prior to the date of expiration, the Board may grant an extension for good cause. - d) Approval of a site plan under this sub-section shall not substitute for the requirement of obtaining a special permit or other forms of relief as required by the Zoning By-Law, except as specifically exempted in 4. a) 4. of this sub-section.
+Upon receipt of a written request by the applicant filed prior to the date of expiration, the Board may grant an extension for good cause.

-e) Sidewalks shall be provided along the entire frontage of the subject property along existing Town ways, including the frontage of any lots held in common ownership with the parcel(s) within five (5) years prior to the submission of the application for site plan review and approval.
+- d) Approval of a site plan under this sub-section shall not substitute for the requirement of obtaining a special permit or other forms of relief as required by the Zoning By-Law, except as specifically exempted in 4. a) 4. of this sub-section. - e) Sidewalks shall be provided along the entire frontage of the subject property along existing Town ways, including the frontage of any lots held in common ownership with the parcel(s) within five (5) years prior to the submission of the application for site plan review and approval.
 In those instances where sidewalk construction is not feasible or practical as determined by the Planning and Economic Development Board, the Board shall require that the applicant support sidewalk construction elsewhere in the community.
 This may be accomplished either by constructing an equivalent length of sidewalk elsewhere in the community as recommended by the Department of Public Works or by making a payment in lieu of sidewalk construction to the Town of Medway's Sidewalk Special Account in an amount determined by the Planning and Economic Development Board at the recommendation of the Town's Consulting Engineer.
-(Added June 14, 2010)